 You can use a photo tent or use reflectors for photography to achieve this purpose.

 5. Clean the Watch

-There could be nothing better than a clean, dust-free, shiny watch that has no smudges or fingerprints on it.
+Nothing could be better than a clean, dust-free, shiny watch with no smudges or fingerprints.

-Your product automatically starts looking more photogenic and smart.
+Your product automatically starts looking more photogenic and intelligent.
 Make sure that there are no scratches on the glass.
-Remove any duct that is settled around the edges of the dial rim and withing the details of the belt.
+Remove any duct that is settled around the edges of the dial rim and within the details of the belt.
 Use soft cotton the watch clean.

 6. Use a macro lens

-Macro lenses enable you to capture the images with more sharpness, details, and more closeness.
-These work best for small objects that require detailed shots.
+Macro lenses enable you to capture images with more sharpness, details, and closeness — these work best for small objects that require detailed shots.

 7. Switch your focus to manual mode

 The auto-focus might work for landscape or portrait photography, but when it comes to clicking the photos of watches, you are dealing with a single small object that requires complete focus.